 One of the best ways to do this is via a preference center.
 Preference centers allow subscribers to tell you about themselves and make choices about the emails they’ll receive.

 Segmentation is tied to major lifts in subscriber engagement.
-In fact, segmented marketing campaigns generate 14.64 percent more opens and almost 60 percent more clicks than non-segmented campaigns.
-In addition to higher engagement rates, brands using segmentation strategies can achieve revenue increases of up to 760 percent!
+In fact, segmented email marketing generates 14.64 percent more opens and almost 60 percent more clicks than non-segmented campaigns.
+In addition to higher email engagement, open, and click-through rates, brands using segmentation strategies can achieve revenue increases of up to 760 percent!

-Netflix does a great job using account activity to personalize email campaigns.
-They often leverage behavior patterns (e.g., viewing history) to deliver individualized recommendations.
+Netflix does a great job using account activity to create personalized emails.
+By using AI for personalization, they can leverage behavior patterns (e.g., viewing history) to deliver individualized recommendations.
 For example, in this email, Netflix recommends shows and movies specifically for fans of “Stranger Things” to watch next.

-Dynamic content allows senders to personalize blocks of content within the email to better resonate with individual subscribers.
-Even basic information like someone’s first name can be leveraged to present tailor-made product recommendations.
+Making dynamic content part of the email design allows senders to personalize blocks of content within the email to better resonate with individual subscribers.
+Even basic information like subscriber names can be leveraged to present tailor-made product recommendations.

-This email from Monica Vinader uses the subscriber’s name in the body of the email and creatively leverages dynamic images to personalize products with the subscriber’s initial, proving we don’t need to know everything about our subscribers to deliver cleverly personalized content.
+First name personalization is a popular tactic.
+This email example from Monica Vinader uses the subscriber’s name in the body of the email and creatively leverages dynamic images to personalize products with the subscriber’s initial details, proving we don’t need to know everything about our subscribers to deliver cleverly personalized content.

-Glam Glow uses automation to send highly personalized cart abandonment emails.
-Subscribers are reminded of a product they showed significant interest in, and—through the use of dynamic images and social media integration—they can see that specific product being worn by real consumers.
+Glam Glow uses email marketing automation to send highly personalized cart abandonment emails.
+This email is a great example of how subscribers can be reminded of a product they showed significant interest in.
+Through the use of dynamic images and social media integration, they can see that specific product being worn by real consumers.

 Lyft relies heavily on personalization in their year-in-review emails to emphasize the special relationship between brand and consumer.
 The review includes an individual’s star rating, areas visited, and the total number of times they used their service.